swiftwasm/blog.swiftwasm.org/Content/posts/update-02-october-2020.md

 Wasm function return type support in Safari.
 The reason for it is that [Safari is the only major browser](https://webassembly.org/roadmap/) that doesn't support [Wasm `i64` to `BigInt` conversion](https://github.com/WebAssembly/JS-BigInt-integration).
-Unfortunately, there is a plenty of APIs that do require this conversion to work, and it's unclear yet if this can be polyfilled on the JavaScript side at all.
+Unfortunately, there are many APIs that require this conversion to work, and it's unclear yet if this can be polyfilled on the JavaScript side at all.
 Currently it looks like we need to apply some transformations to binaries produced by SwiftWasm to resolve this issue, but it remains to be seen how well that would work in practice.